ConConner/ConConsMapMapper/Map Mapper 2.3/datafiles/README, CHANGELOG.txt

 This project is open source, find the code here: https://github.com/ConConner/ConConsMapMapper

-Thanks to every Contributor!
+Thanks to every contributor!

 ------------CHANGELOG---------------
 ------------------------------------
-Beta 2.2 (XX.XX.XXXX)
+Beta 2.2 (08.12.2022)
 ------------------------------------
+# resize buttons will no longer activate through marker set
+# size of .mf files decreased
 # minimum map size is now 1x1 instead of 20x20
 # marker pages can now be changed with arrow keys
-# resize buttons will no longer activate through marker set
+# connections can no longer be made to empty tiles
++ seperated colors for connection and marker tools
++ markers can be colored
++ 8 new standard markers
++ color can be chosen through hex input
++ GITHUB button
+(The select tool is visible in the tool bar.
+It is not working currently and cannot be selected!)

 ------------------------------------